Liverpool Football Club Information Charter 2013-14

 All dates of sale are subject to change and we recommend that supporters check the ticket office line 0843 170 5555 or the website, www.liverpoolfc.com/tickets, for dates and match announcements.
 Please note that cup competitions may also impact the dates of Barclays Premier League matches and their dates of sale.

-Members are able to buy their home Barclays Premier League tickets in two sales periods.
-All games played up until December 31, 2012 will go on sale in July 2012 and games played from January 1, 2013 to the end of the season will go on sale in November 2012.
+LFC Official Members are able to buy their home Barclays Premier League tickets in two sales periods.
+All games played up until December 31, 2013 will go on sale in July 2013 and games played from January 1, 2014 to the end of the season will go on sale in November 2013.
 Members have the choice to buy individual matches or up to all the games in the sales period, subject to availability.
-The members' sale will remain open until all tickets have been sold or until a general sale is announced.
+The Members' Ticket Sale will remain open until all tickets have been sold or until a general sale is announced.

-The club operates requisite criteria for category A and B games, which ensure that half of all tickets in the members' sale period will be dependent on the number of games a member has attended during the 2011-12 season.
+The Club operates requisite criteria for category A and B games, which ensure that half of all tickets in the Members' sale period will be dependent on the number of games a member has attended during the 2012-13 season.
 Full details on the dates of sale are available by visiting: www.liverpoolfc.com/tickets/lfc-members-tickets.

-New memberships must have been purchased at least 72 hours before members' tickets can be purchased.
-Applications are by telephone and online only for members' sales and members can purchase one ticket per qualifying membership for up to a maximum of four memberships per match per transaction during the members' sale period.
+New memberships must have been purchased at least 72 hours before the Members' tickets can be purchased.
+Applications are by telephone and online only for Members' sales and Members can purchase one ticket per qualifying Membership for up to a maximum of four Memberships per match per transaction during the Members' sale period.

 Tickets can be purchased online by visiting: www.liverpoolfc.com/tickets/latest-ticket-news.